-To find out which software product(s), which version of that product, and which software options are installed and licensed for your use run LUSAS and select Help > About LUSAS Modeller and press the Key Information button to display a dialog that lists the facilities and options supported by your software license.
+To find out which software product(s), which type of that product, and which software options are installed and licensed for your use run LUSAS and select Help > About LUSAS Modeller and press the Key Information button.
+This will display a dialog that lists the facilities and options supported by your software license.